MicroEJ/docs/ApplicationDeveloperGuide/managedc/troubleshooting.rst

     soar2-r/do:
       [soar2-r] 1 : SOAR-L ERROR :
-      [soar2-r] [M403] - Unknown module 'my_module.wasm' (module is referenced by the annotation '@ManagedCModule' on the type 'com.mycompany.MyWebAssemblyModule').
+      [soar2-r] [M403] - Unknown module 'my_module.wasm' (module is referenced by the annotation '@WasmModule' on the type 'com.mycompany.MyWebAssemblyModule').
       [soar2-r]

 -----------------------------------------------------------------